HAShihab/fathmm/README.md

 DB     = fathmm
 ```

-* download "fathmm.py" from ./cgi-bin
+* Download "fathmm.py" from ./cgi-bin

 ## Running our Software